-Anne expresses her core passion for authenticity through non-fiction writing, family systems workshops, and leading ritual celebrations.
+Anne enjoys exploring the inner workings of the human heart in her writings and family systems workshops.
 She wrote Ollie Ollie In Come Free: A Memoir of Swallowed Time, in an unfiltered young girl's voice, in order to communicate the raw realities of a child's secret inner world.
 The book emerged out of eight years of intensive inner work, during which Anne unearthed her frozen grief over the childhood losses of her older siblings.
 Anne is also the author of several articles, as well as a blog, "Musings About What's Really Real," which explores the spiritual, psychological, and political depths of daily life: www.blog.annebernardbecker.com.

 Anne grew up in South Bend, Indiana, as part of a large and lively Catholic family.
 They lost their first three children at various young ages and through random circumstances.
 The repeated deaths impacted the entire family in subtle but significant ways that were not at all obvious either to themselves or to the community around them.
 Anne, though shy and sensitive, was an honors student and appeared on the surface to be as undaunted by tragedy as the rest of her high-functioning family.